Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Related Work

 \section{Related Work}

-A number of recent works have investigated whether non-semantic features are exploited by models in supervised learning.
-We draw heavy inspiration from this literature, especially \citet{xiao2020noise} and \citet{sehwag2020time} who demonstrate the importance of backgrounds for image classification.
+\paragraph{Semantic Focus and Robustness.} A number of recent works have investigated whether non-semantic features are exploited by models in supervised learning.
+We draw heavy inspiration from this literature, especially \citet{xiao2020noise}, \citet{sehwag2020time} and \citet{beery_recognition_2018} who demonstrate the importance of backgrounds for image classification.
 Other works have demonstrated the importance of high-frequency information for classification, both in traditional image classification \citep{jo2017measuring} and in the context of adversarial robustness \citep{ilyas_neurips_2020_features_not_bugs}.
-There have also been a number of works investigating the importance of shape vs. texture for classification decisions, both in supervised \citep{geirhos2019imagenettrained} and self-supervised learning \citep{geirhos2020surprising}, with \citet{hermann2019origins} recently proposing modifications to the augmentation pipeline to encourage focus on shapes.
+There have also been a number of works investigating the importance of shape \textit{vs}. texture for classification decisions, both in supervised \citep{geirhos2019imagenettrained, hermann2019origins} and self-supervised learning \citep{geirhos2020surprising}.
+Similar to the findings in the supervised setting in \citet{geirhos2019imagenettrained}---that increasing the shape-bias increases robustness and accuracy, we found that background augmentations increase shape-bias and also improve robustness and accuracy.

-There have also been a number of recent studies which have focused on improving augmentations for SSL, either by learning them jointly with the contrastive learning objective \citep{tamkin2021viewmaker} or by hand-designed modifications to the augmentation pipeline. \citet{purushwalkam2020demystifying} investigate the impact of augmentations on invariances to occlusion, viewpoint, and category instance.
-Of particular note, \citet{selvaraju2020casting} also aims to improve focus on semantically meaningful content in images by constraining the crops used in SSL to contain the object of interest as determined by saliency methods.
-Finally, several works have explored the use of ``copy-paste" augmentations in which foregrounds are ``pasted" onto random backgrounds, either with the aim of generating large labeled datasets \citep{Dwibedi_2017_ICCV, Dvornik_2018_ECCV} or to improve instance segmentation \citep{ghiasi2020simple}.